SpinalHDL/NaxRiscv/src/test/cpp/naxriscv/README.md

 This will run the two simulation together, with the slave one a bit delayed, but when the master one crash, the slave one will start recording the traces.

 You can specify that delayed with --sim-slave-delay on the slave sim.
 Default being 500000 (250000 cycles).

+## NO PROGRESS the cpu hasn't commited anything since too long

+Take a look to all the .*haltRequest.* signals in the wave